anishLearnsToCode/mathematical-modelling-lab/README.md

 matlab -nosplash -nodesktop -r "run('experiment_1.m');"
 ```

-Similarly you can run any experiment in the lab by executing a similar expession as:
+Similarly you can run any experiment in the lab by executing a similar expression as:

 ```bash
 cd experiment-n